yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 Runtime.getRuntime().exec(cmd).waitFor();
 ```

-The reason is the returned object after `exec(cmd)` is expected to be a _Process_ object so according to the interface.
+The reason is the returned object after `exec(cmd)` is expected to be a _Process_ object according to the interface.
 Thus it should be possible to call `waitFor` method.
 But the real returned object is `UNIXProcess` (in my case)
 which is _package local_. _[InvokerTransformer](#InvokerTransformer)_ essentially does: